Film and TV flags and banners

 Filming over – the flag arrived back through the post and was still on my office floor in a semi unwrapped state when the phone rang and another film company making a film era c.1810 (this time based in Warsaw) asked for the exact same flag.
 Napoleon was having trouble with the countries of Austria and Russia on his eastern borders a bit before his 1812 invasion of Russia and we knew that the French units under the flag we had already made would have been appropriate and so we hired the same flags out again.

 The standard in question duly was returned and is in our stockroom to this day.
-With a bit of luck Napoleon will attack again and it will be pulled out to fly once again!
+With a bit of luck Napoleon will attack on screen again soon and it can be pulled out to fly once again!

 Pennyworth - Batman's Butler